lonix/ansible-docker/README.md

 Role Variables
 --------------

- - update_docker_package
-   Will update to latest if not allready uptodate, false\no will only install not update.
+- update_docker_package : Will update to latest if not allready uptodate false\no will only install not update.

 Dependencies
 ------------

 - none

 Example Playbook
 ----------------

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

     - hosts: servers
       roles: